eric-manning/aswwu/test.md

 1.1.
 Section 1.
 Name
-The name of this organization shall be the Associated Students of Walla Walla University, hereinafter referred to as the ASWWU.
+The name of this organization shall be the Associated Students of Walla Walla Univarsity, hereinafter referred to as the ASWWU.

 1.2.
 Section 2.
 Authority
 This organization is ordained by the express authority of the ASWWU membership,